JingyangYU63/SRL-Attention-Based-Encoder-Decoder/README.md

 - Divide original dataset into training/ validation / test sets

 In such a closed vocabulary system the test set can only contain words from this known lexicon.
 One way to create an open vocabulary system is to model these potential unknown words in the test set by adding a pseudo-word called <UNK>.
 For example we can replace by <UNK> all words that occur fewer than n times in the training set, where n is some small number.

+## Contextual Word Embeddings

+pre-trained GloVe embeddings:
+- is based on leveraging global word-to-word co-occurrence counts leveraging the entire corpus
+- is trained using matrix factorization techniques on word-context matrix